 Miami Springs home prices are not only among the most expensive in Florida, but Miami Springs real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Miami Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Miami Springs are a mix of both white- and blue-collar jobs.
-Overall, Miami Springs is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Miami Springs who work in office and administrative support (15.71%), management occupations (15.10%), and sales jobs (9.66%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miami Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Miami Springs is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Miami Springs who work in office and administrative support (15.51%), sales jobs (14.50%), and management occupations (13.09%).

 The most common language spoken in Miami Springs is Spanish.
 Other important languages spoken here include English and Chinese.